 When winter calls and colors burn,

-Then fell in spring when new leaves yearn,
+Then fell in spring as new leaves yearned,

 And baby flowers sang.